-1.Policy Context
+I. Policy Context

-In developing this policy, the Upper Thames Group of Parishes (Cricklade, Latton, Ashton Keynes and the Leigh) commit to following the safeguarding policies of the Church of England, safeguarding policy and guidance as issued by the Diocese of Bristol and commits to working within legislation and statutory guidance as related to the Safeguarding of Children, Young People and Adults.
+In developing this policy the parishes of Upper Thames Group commit to following the safeguarding policies of the Church of England, safeguarding policy and guidance as issued by the Diocese of Bristol and commit to working within legislation and statutory guidance as related to the Safeguarding of Children, Young People and Adults.